sebastianpod/FANUC-TechPlay/Python_FANUC_Smart_Gateway/README.md

 The project combines Python, FANUC KAREL, TP programs and Socket Messaging to create a parameter-driven glue application process with process monitoring, recovery handling and CSV traceability.

 ## Table of Contents
+- Description
+- System architecture
-- description
+- Features
-- system-architecture
+- communication-protocol
-#features
-#communication-protocol
 #process-monitoring
 #process-results
 #csv-reporting
 #project-structure
-#requirements
 #limitations
 #safety-notice
 #license

-Description
+## Description
 Python-FANUC Smart Gateway is a simulation project developed in FANUC RoboGuide.

 The project demonstrates how external software can communicate with a virtual FANUC robot using a custom TCP communication protocol.